 If you loved these Vietnamese sticky wings I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Plus, be sure to check out these 30+ BEST Asian Side Dishes.

 Vietnamese Chicken Wings

-Preheat the oven to 475°F.
+- Preheat oven to 450 degrees.

 - Place chicken on a sheet pan lined with foil.
 Drizzle with oil and season with salt and pepper; toss to thoroughly coat.
 Arrange in a single layer and roast for 20-25 minutes, or until lightly browned (they will continue to cook after tossing with the sauce).

 - While the wings roast, make the sauce.
 Combine the soy, brown sugar, Worcestershire sauce and sambal oelek.